clnhlzmn/memos-public-proxy/README.md

     environment:
       MEMOS_DRIVER: postgres
       MEMOS_DSN: "user=memos password=secret dbname=memosdb host=db sslmode=disable"
-      # The memos variable `MEMOS_INSTANCE_URL` doesn't do anything in the latest release (0.25.0 as of this writing) which is why I'm using the canary tag.
+      # The Memos variable `MEMOS_INSTANCE_URL` doesn't do anything in the latest release (0.25.0 as of this writing) which is why I'm using the canary tag.
 See the note below.
-      MEMOS_INSTANCE_URL: <your public memos url>
+      MEMOS_INSTANCE_URL: <your public Memos url>
     volumes:
       - ./server-data:/var/opt/memos